-History of the Catholic Liturgical Year: the Temporal Cycle
+The Catholic Liturgical Year: The Temporal Cycle

 There is a certain rhythm to both the week and the year in the Catholic liturgical Tradition.
-We call this the temporal cycle of the liturgical year.
+We call this the temporal cycle of the Catholic liturgical year.
 Sunday, the Lord’s Day, commemorates the Lord’s resurrection and is the center of the week for Christians much as the Sabbath is the center of the week for Jews.
 In a similar way, Easter is the center of the entire liturgical year, and is calculated in tandem with Passover.
 The development of Lent and holy week as a prelude to Easter and the entire cycle of the celebration of the Incarnation at Christmas, preceded by Advent, is also discussed here in context of the temporal cycle of the Catholic liturgical year.
-This video, number 8 in the Catholic Distance University Liturgy and Sacraments course, explains where the seasonal or temporal feasts and fasts of the Catholic Liturgical Year come from, what they means, and why they are so important in Christian life.
+This video, number 8 in the Catholic Distance University Liturgy and Sacraments course, explains where the schedule of seasonal or temporal feasts and fasts of the Catholic Liturgical Year come from, what they mean, and why they are so important in Christian life.

 Website Option 2 undated maroon